kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 SetGx(nGx)
 ```
 * Arguments:
     1. nGx: [int], the number of positive Fourier components in $x$ direction.
-The total number of G is thus 2nGx + 1.
+The total number of G in $x$ direction is thus 2nGx + 1.

 * Output: None